SaurabhBayani/es6-github-viewer/README.md

 # es6-github-viewer
-Simple app to search user and repos of github using all concepts of es6
+Simple app to search user and repos of github using all concepts of es6.
+This app covers component of ES6

 # To Run
 1. Clone or Download and Extract